openshift-pipelines/pipeline-service/CONTRIBUTING.md

 # Contributing to the project

+## Development environment

+You can see the required dependencies in [DEPENDENCIES.md](./DEPENDENCIES.md).

+You have various options to setup your environment:
+* local environment: the [install.sh](test/images/devenv/install.sh) can be used to install all dependencies but be careful as it will impact your system configuration by installing/configuring packages locally.
+* running in a container: use [run.sh](test/images/devenv/run.sh) to spawn a container and be dropped in a shell.
+* VS Code in a container: you can use the `Remote Development` extension (`ms-vscode-remote.vscode-remote-extensionpack`), and VS Code will use the content of [.devcontainer](.devcontainer) to spawn a container and drop you in the development environment.
+This will require an action on your side when opening the project, so look out for the `Reopen in container` notification.

 ## PR process

 * When you open a PR, add a few reviewers.
 If the PR solves a GitHub issue, make sure